MusicDataset/md_homepage/content/musics/v/VoilesfromPreludesBookI(1)-Claude Debussy.md

 ---
-title: Claude Debussy - Voiles from Preludes Book I (1)
+title: Voiles from Preludes Book I (1)
 description: This is the description for Voiles from Preludes Book I by Claude Debussy
 composers: [Claude Debussy]
 periods: [Impressionism]